amukher3/Plasma-cell-identifier/README.md

 Some of the sources of images are: https://sites.google.com/site/hosseinrabbanikhorasgani/datasets-1 and the Harvard data-verse.

-Comit details are in: https://bitbucket.org/amukher3/
+Commit details are in: https://bitbucket.org/amukher3/

 `Bugs/queries can be reported to : abhi0787@gmail.com amukher3@rockets.utoledo.edu`